 5. Outdoor Exploration

 For dogs, longer or varied walks can reduce monotony.
-Cats benefit from supervised outdoor time or window perches.
+Cats benefit from window perches or time spent outdoors under supervision.

 6. Training Time = Brain Time

 Teaching tricks is a fun way to burn energy.
-Even just 10 minutes a day can make a big difference.
+Ten minutes a day can have a noteworthy affect.

 7. Get a Companion